sundaycrafts/react-async-segregation/README.md

 This HOC injects dependencies for each environment.
 This is useful for building a testable component which is referred from others.

+It uses `development` props as a default in case `NODE_ENV` is not given or given an unexpected value for some reason.

 ```tsx
 import { FC } from "react";
 import { withEnvSegregation } from "react-async-segregation";